Skip to Main Content

 Supplementary materials are additional application items that an academic program may require.
 Most supplementary materials are needed to be uploaded with your online application.
 The following are the most common supplemental materials:

 • Personal Statement: This is a 2-3 page essay that should explain why you want to pursue a graduate degree.
 You should list your specific area of study or research and list the name(s) of faculty members with whom you would like to have as an advisor.
 You should also indicate how you plan to use the knowledge, skills, and degree earned in this program in your future career.
 Some programs have specific question(s) for you to answer in your personal statement - if so, be sure to answer the question(s).
+Some programs may include specific questions on the application for their Personal Statement.
+If so, applicants should respond to these questions.

 • Letters of Recommendation: These are letters from individuals familiar with your academic or professional work.
 This includes former professors, colleagues, or supervisors.
 Family members and personal acquaintances should not be used as recommenders.
 These letters should convey the relationship between you and the recommender, why they believe you are a good candidate for the graduate program, and what notable skills or academic strengths you possess.
+Applicants enter contact information for their references and an email is sent directly to them with a link to upload their letter directly to the application.
+We do not allow applicants to upload letters of recommendation.

 • Portfolio: A portfolio should include examples of undergraduate and/or graduate/professional work.
 Your portfolio should include design projects, studio arts, photography, film, musical compositions, scripts, theatrical reviews, creative writing, or architectural projects.
 The portfolio should include work that demonstrates creative accomplishments.